 Swaps Risk.
-Swap transactions generally do not involve delivery of reference instruments or payment of the notional amount of the contract.
-Accordingly, the risk of loss with respect to swaps generally is limited to the net amount of payments that the Fund is contractually obligated to make or, in the case of the other party to a swap defaulting, the net amount of payments that the Fund is contractually entitled to receive.
+To the extent the Fund invests in swaps, it will be subject to the risk that the number of counterparties able to enter into swaps to provide exposure to a desired reference asset, such as onshore Chinese securities, may be limited.
 Swaps are of limited duration and there is no guarantee that swaps entered into with a counterparty will continue indefinitely.
 Accordingly, the duration of a swap depends on, among other things, the ability of the Fund to renew the expiration period of the relevant swap at agreed upon terms.